 When it comes to pregnancy, sleep is essential but often elusive.
 A pregnant person’s body is growing and changing pretty much constantly.
-Sleep disruptions, such as extra trips to the bathroom or increased restlessness from discomfort at night, can hinder your ability to rest.
+Sleep disruptions, such as extra trips to the bathroom or increased restlessness from discomfort at night, can hinder people’s ability to rest.

 What Exactly Is A Pregnancy Pillow?

 The idea behind the pregnancy pillow is simple: It’s a cushion or pillow that is made to accommodate a person’s body as it grows and changes during pregnancy.
+Basically, they make sleeping during pregnancy more comfortable.

 The key thing to remember is there is no one universally perfect pillow for all pregnant women (I wish!).
 For some, this is their first pregnancy and they won’t know what feels good from one trimester to the next.
 For others, this might be round two or three, and even though they know what’s helped in the past, there may be new challenges or discomforts.
-It’s helpful to keep an open mind and be willing to try several options in order to find the right pillow for your needs.
+It’s helpful to keep an open mind and be willing to try several options in order to find the right pillow for people’s needs.

 The Benefits Of Using A Pregnancy Pillow